Achievable logoAchievable logo

 Debentures

 A debenture is a long-term, unsecured (naked) corporate bond.
-Knowing the definition of a debenture is more important than it may seem initially and can show up several times on the Series 7 exam.
+This definition matters because it comes up often in corporate bond questions, including on the Series 7 exam.

 Sidenote